40 Weight Loss Tips for Women Over 40

 A little green tea in your cup could yield a lot of weight loss.
 A study published in The Journal of Nutrition reveals that adding green tea to subjects' meal plans increased their fat-burning ability by a whopping 12 percent over the course of 12 months.
 Even better, green tea's combination of antioxidants and caffeine can give you the boost you need to fend off those energy lulls that often accompany middle age.

-Closing up the kitchen for the night makes it easier to shed those unwanted pounds, no matter what your age.
+Closing up the kitchen for the night makes it easier to shed those unwanted pounds at any age.
+By limiting your food intake to a certain daily window of time, aka using the principles of intermittent fasting, you'll reduce the likelihood of gaining weight.
 Research published in Cell Metabolism reveals that mice who spent 16 hours a day fasting and the other eight hours eating high-fat food remained relatively lean, while those who ate the same number of calories and the same amount of fat over the course of the day significantly increased their risk of obesity.

 Boost Your Calcium Intake